eric-unc/520-compiler/README.md

 Note that because of class requirements, my code is not as ideal as I want it to be.
 Please forgive me.

 ## Features supported
-Parses for correct syntax, builds an AST, perform contextual analysis (identification and type checking).
-Working on code generation.
+Parses for correct syntax, builds an AST, perform contextual analysis (identification and type checking), on code generation.
+Working on a static initialization block.

 ### Extensions (PA5)
 * Modulus (%) support (see `ModTest.java`).
+* Static initialization block support (see `StaticInitBlockTest.java`).

 ## Usage
 The compiler should be used through the command line, through arguments: